isabella232/docs.devo.ps/source/manual/nodes.md

 *We are currently only support the wildcard option but will soon enable users to pick a specific version of a service and handle service ugprades.*

+Services usually come with configuration and commands, both of which are detailed on the documentation page of the service.

+For example, you can configure NGINX's gzip compression by modifying `http.gzip` variable, or change the default keepalive timeout (full set of ):

+    services:
+      nginx: '*'

+    configuration:
+      nginx:
+        http:
+          gzip: off
+          keepalive_timeout: 120

 ## SSH keys & Users

 A `devops` user is created on all servers provisioned by devo.ps.
 This user is used by our service to maintain your servers (add services, update configuration...) and orchestrate [tasks](/manual/tasks).